 The following table presents a summary of Starwood's selected historical financial data derived from its last five years of financial statements.
 This disclosure does not include the effects of the Combination Transactions and includes the Vistana business for all periods presented.
 The financial data for each of the years ended December 31, 2014, 2013 and 2012 is derived from Starwood's audited consolidated financial statements included in Starwood's Annual Report on Form 10-K for the year ended December 31, 2014, which is incorporated by reference in this joint proxy statement/prospectus.
-The financial data for each of the fiscal years ended December 30, 2011 and December 31, 2010 is derived from Starwood's audited consolidated financial statement/prospectus.
+The financial data for each of the fiscal years ended December 30, 2011 and December 31, 2010 is derived from Starwood's audited consolidated financial statements for such years, which have not been incorporated by reference into this joint proxy statement/prospectus.